siobhan-walsh/weather-app/README.md

 # weather-app
-An app to show the weather forecast for the next 7 days.
+An app to show the weather forecast for the next 7 days in 5 Canadian cities.
+A live demo can be found here: http://siobhanwalsh.ca/weather-app/

 Technologies:
 - <a href="https://reactjs.org/" target="_blank">React</a>